dyne/tomb/KNOWN_BUGS.md

  a good practice to change it using the `setkey` command on a secure machine, possibly while off-line or in single user mode.

+# Ending newline in tomb keys
+## 2.2

+ When used to forge new keys, Tomb version 2.2 incorrectly added a new line ('\n', 0x0A) character at the end of each key's secret sequence before encoding it with GnuPG.
+This does not affect Tomb regression and compatibility with other Tomb versions as this final newline is ignored in any case, but third party software may have problems.
+Those writing a software that supports opening Tomb files should always ignore the final newline when present in the secret material obtained after decoding the key with the password.

 # Versioning and stdin key
 ## 1.5